markopoloparadox/web_crawler/README.md

 # Final comments
 In order to keep this project simple and small, certain features were intentionally unimplemented like checking for the "robots.txt" file or checking the header for the `<base>` tag.
 Fell free to implement those features by yourself as a kind of exercise.
 Also, this project heavily relies on async code so anyone who is a async-first-timer should definitely check out this two videos [video1](https://www.youtube.com/watch?v=lJ3NC-R3gSI) [video2](https://www.youtube.com/watch?v=NNwK5ZPAJCk)

+# TODO
+- Add more tests (and rename current ones)
+- Fix bugs (spider returning a single link for nonexisting domains)
+- Benchmark solution